lequant40/portfolio_allocation_js/README.md

 [![Travis Build Status](https://travis-ci.org/lequant40/portfolio_allocation_js.svg?style=flat)](https://travis-ci.org/lequant40/portfolio_allocation_js)

-PortfolioAllocation is a JavaScript library to allocate portfolios of fincancial assets, i.e. to compute the proportions of a given set of financial instruments (stocks, bonds, exchange traded funds - ETFs, mutual funds...) to hold in a portfolio so as to optimize specific quantitative criteria related to this portfolio.
+PortfolioAllocation is a JavaScript library designed to help allocating portfolios of financial instruments.

+That is, the algorithms contained in the PortfolioAllocation library can be used to compute the proportions of financial instruments (stocks, bonds, exchange traded funds - ETFs...) to hold in a portfolio so as to optimize specific quantitative criteria related to this portfolio.

-PortfolioAllocation has been developed in JavaScript because I heavily use [Google Sheets](https://www.google.com/sheets/about/) to analyse trading strategies on my blog [Le Quant 40](http://www.lequant40.com/), as well as in my personal trading, and Google Sheets is easily extensible thanks to [Google Apps Script](https://developers.google.com/apps-script/), a JavaScript-based language.
+PortfolioAllocation has been developed in JavaScript because I heavily use [Google Sheets](https://www.google.com/sheets/about/) to analyse trading strategies, and Google Sheets is easily extensible thanks to [Google Apps Script](https://developers.google.com/apps-script/), a JavaScript-based language.

-I hope you will enjoy !
+Hope you enjoy !

 ## Features